 Pay for what

-Current completed reviews finish fast, but stale deep runs can burn a lot of model tokens.
-The new tiers give bigger pools, a small free evaluation lane, and a credit gate so low-balance installs stop before another expensive run starts.
+Completed runs finish fast, but deep sandbox verification can still burn real model tokens.
+The tiers give bigger pools, a free evaluation lane, and a credit gate so low-balance installs stop before one more expensive review or fix run starts.

 Frontier models